 Fours Program Class Curriculum

-CPI’s primary goal in all classes is for our children to enjoy school and to have positive feelings about school and themselves.
-The Fours program is taught by a qualified and experienced teacher who is assisted by a co-oping parent.
-During the course of the year, CPI will work on the following skills, with emphasis on the social skills at the level appropriate for each age:
+During the course of the year, our enthusiastic and dedicated Fours teacher will work on the following skills, with emphasis on the social skills at the level appropriate for each age:

 Self Discovery & Independence